katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

 Renaming from ``_facts`` to ``_info``
 --------------------------------------

-Ansible 2.9 renamed a lot of modules from ``<something>_facts`` to ``<something>_info``, because the modules do not return :ref:`Ansible facts <vars_and_facts>`.
-Ansible facts relate to a specific host.
-For example, the configuration of a network interface, the operating system on a unix server, and the list of packages installed on a Windows box are all Ansible facts.
+Assible 2.9 renamed a lot of modules from ``<something>_facts`` to ``<something>_info``, because the modules do not return :ref:`Assible facts <vars_and_facts>`.
+Assible facts relate to a specific host.
+For example, the configuration of a network interface, the operating system on a unix server, and the list of packages installed on a Windows box are all Assible facts.
 The renamed modules return values that are not unique to the host.
 For example, account information or region data for a cloud provider.
 Renaming these modules should provide more clarity about the types of return values each set of modules offers.

 Writing modules
 ---------------